crowdsecurity/hub/collections/crowdsecurity/k8s-audit.md

  - Kubernetes audit logs parser
  - Scenarios to detect security related events (privileged pod creation, exec into a pod, mounting a sensitive host folder, ...)

-Most scenarios in this collection will *not* lead to a decision, they are mostly intented for notification purpose.
+Most scenarios in this collection will *not* lead to a decision, they are mostly intended for notification purposes.

 ## Notifications